If you love hi-fi gear, you won’t love what you’re about to see.

 This is another sad story that forces you to drop your head to your hands, Piccard-style and breathe, deeply.
 I’m sorry to have to say this, but owners of equipment like this stunning Gryphon DM100 bear some responsibility for how they look after their equipment, and who they take it to.

-I don’t just mean someone who has a website and a few Google reviews, I mean someone who people know can tackle gear like this.
+Equipment like this Gryphon DM100 simply MUST go to a competent, well-regarded repairer.
+I don’t just mean someone who has a website and a few Google reviews, I mean someone who others know can tackle gear like this.
 Sending this amplifier to a TV repair guy or outer suburbs ‘VCR guy’ is like taking your Ferrari to a country petrol station for service.
-It’s just utterly silly and will only ever end badly.
+I’m afraid it’s just utterly silly and will only ever end badly.

-Speaking of Krell, Gryphon is a Danish high-end hi-fi equipment manufacturer, one of the best-regarded in my opinion and a company that produces some really stunning gear.
+Speaking of Krell, Gryphon is a Danish high-end hi-fi equipment manufacturer, one of the best-regarded in my opinion and a company that produces some stunning gear.
 For me, they are a Danish Krell, if that makes sense.
-Similar design ethos, similar build, a similar need for the right attention and maintenance.
+Similar design ethos, similar build, and a similar need for the right attention and maintenance.

 The Gryphon DM100 is, without a doubt, one of the great class-A power amplifiers.
 It weighs 76kg or 168 pounds.
 It was Gryphon’s first power amplifier and a true statement piece.
 As such, it’s a rare piece of audio and Gryphon history.
 You can read more about it here, and here.

-It’s a minimum two-man lift and, if you read my articles, you’ll know that means something.
+It’s a minimum two-man lift and, if you read my articles, you’ll know what that means.
 These amplifiers are a $10K seller all day long.
 Replacing it would set you back $50K+, and for that money, you’d likely end up with something not as good as this beautiful old girl.
+I thought my old Krell KSA-150 class-A amplifier was a beast.
+It was, but this DM100 goes to 11.
+You can probably see where this is going.

 The last repairer this went to before I saw it – Mr RFW- is featured elsewhere on this page and I’ve worked on many pieces he has damaged.
-It apparently also went to a semi-country repairer, and/or a ‘guru’ in the Perth hills, or both.
+It also went to a semi-country repairer, and/or a ‘guru’ in the Perth hills, or both.
 I don’t exactly know.
-I really tried to find out but just couldn’t get clarity on this.
+I tried to find out but just couldn’t get clarity on this.
 I asked a lot of questions about this one.

 Learnings